-- Has an income that is at or below 135% of the Federal Poverty Guidelines or participates in certain assistance programs, such as SNAP, Medicaid, or Lifeline;
+- Has an income that is at or below 200% of the federal poverty guidelines; or

-- Approved to receive benefits under the free and reduced-price school lunch program or the school breakfast program, including through the USDA Community Eligibility Provision in the 2019-2020 or 2020-2021 school year*;
+- Is approved to receive benefits under the free and reduced-price school lunch program or the school breakfast program, including through the USDA Community Eligibility Provision in the 2019-2020, 2020-2021, or 2021-2022 school year;

-- Received a Federal Pell Grant during the current award year;
+- Received a Federal Pell Grant during the current award year; or

-- Meets the eligibility criteria for a participating provider's existing low-income or COVID-19 program.
+- Meets the eligibility criteria for a participating provider's existing low-income program.